 The impairment percentages applied have been determined based on historical experience, then re-assessed with regard to current conditions and reasonable forecasts of future events and economic conditions.
-The additional analysis to consider future events and economic conditions which impact retail customers includes a worsened economy due to high inflation and interest rates which affects real wages growth, tariff changes and regulatory intervention.
+The additional analysis to consider future events and economic conditions which impact retail customers includes a worsened economy due to high inflation and interest rates which affects real wages growth, tariff changes, regulatory intervention and the Cost of Living Rebate (CoLR) provided by the Queensland Government effective from 1 July 2024.

-Assessment to the general provisioning for impaired receivables has taken expected future economic environment conditions into account.
-Ergon Energy Queensland assisted customers experiencing financial hardship, including customers who have had drought status revoked during the year, with payment support options, hardship arrangements and government concessions.
+The Company assisted customers experiencing financial hardship, including customers who have had drought status revoked during the year, with payment support options, hardship arrangements and government concessions.